About Mariyama

 The Basics

 My name is Mariyama, or Mari - pronounced “mah-ree.”
 I grew up in a Maryland suburb of D.C. and studied literary translation and sociolinguistics at Bennington College in Vermont.
-Then I escaped the cold to California, where I now live on Ohlone land in Oakland, CA. I use she/her pronouns.
+Then I escaped the cold to California, where I now live on the ancestral home of the Ohlone people in Oakland, CA.

 The Work Stuff